TheTrustedComputer/ROCm-RDNA1/README.md

 # ROCm-RDNA1

 ROCm build scripts and patches for PyTorch and ONNX Runtime targeting the RDNA1 instruction set.
 Note that RDNA1 GPUs are **NOT** supported.
 The only official way is to compile ROCm for the architecture and hope for the best.
-In practice, most machine learning frameworks function perfectly despite the lack of official support.
+Theoretically, this is not guaranteed to work.
+However, in practice, most machine learning frameworks function perfectly despite lacking official support.

 The latest point release has been tested on Arch Linux in a Docker container using AMD's fork of LLVM/Clang; only GCC is used to build their LLVM fork.
 As for ROCm 5.4, it was tested with Debian 12 Bookworm utilizing similar techniques.